Digital Marketing Vs Traditional Marketing – Which One Is Better

 Using videos to promote a business is called video marketing.
 It is an important aspect today, with an increasing number of people hooked onto YouTube.
 The world’s second-largest search engine is none other than YouTube!

 It has the capability of boosting sales as it is more appealing and engaging, even to a couch potato.
-Since it is visual, it helps in breaking complex concepts to simple bits.
+Since it is visual, it helps in breaking complex concepts into simple bits.
 From demo videos, brand videos, event videos, “how-to” videos, to “reviews” or customer testimonial videos, this mode of marketing increases customer engagement and influences buying decisions like none other.
 People are also more likely to share videos they like.

 This is one of the ways to generate passive income online today.
 It is a type of digital marketing where a business benefits when someone else refers and promotes their products or services.
 The person promoting is called an Affiliate and the Affiliates get a commission each time they generate a sale through their promotions and referrals.